 The price that course providers charge for the NEBOSH Certificate can vary considerably.
 Certain factors will influence the price, so it's important to consider what you need in order to learn successfully and pass the 2 assessments.
 These are just a few important factors to ask course providers to understand the real value:

-- Learning method - online so you can access the course on a computer or tablet vs a classroom-based and structured course led by a tutor(s).
+- Learning method - online so you can access the course on a computer or tablet vs a virtual classroom or physical classroom which also includes a structured course led by a tutor(s).